|

 Today the integration of mankind is severely hindered by the commercial organization of our civilization, which fosters universal competition, struggles for resources and world domination.
 There are information wars and struggles for language domination.
 However, there is no reason to believe that this will go on forever.
 In order to survive, and to successfully resolve the increasing problems and crises we face, mankind will need, sooner or later, to review our aims, overcome factionalism, and unite.
 And, of course, a common neutral language that is acceptable for all will be needed.
 If we imagine some single whole (say, an organism), it is evident that, in order to remain a whole, the parts must communicate with each other in a common language, not in different ones.

-For the global language to suit most people, it should, at least partly, be close to the majority, which means that it should include elements of their native tongues.
-An a priori language, while being perfectly neutral, is at the same time perfectly alien to everybody.
+The global language 1) should be neutral; 2) should suit most people, should, at least partly, be close to the majority, which means that it should include elements of their native tongues.
+Any national language is not neutral and gives an advantage to its native speakers.
+Any a priori language, while being perfectly neutral, is at the same time perfectly alien to everybody.
 It cannot serve as a unifying language.

-As to why we chose ten as the number of languages, this is an approximate number, which may be inferred from modern population and linguistic trends, as well as from general structural considerations.
+As to the figure of 10-12, this is an approximate number, which may be inferred from modern population and linguistic trends, as well as from general structural considerations.
 The linguistic trends are obvious: the number of those speaking major languages is growing, while speakers of minor languages are decreasing in number.
 According to some estimates, five major languages Chinese, English, Hindi, Spanish or Russian are now spoken by over half of the people of the world.

 What, then, are the principles of Lingwa de Planeta?